The winner of my Hat Prize for Canterbury Faire 2021 requested a formal late 14th – early 15th century headdress to go with her court garb.

 Construction

-I followed the same basic approach to design and construction as the previous instance, but in place of the leno, I used linen canvas stiffened with rabbit-skin glue.
+I followed the same basic approach to design and construction as the previous version, but in place of the leno to make the cups, I used linen canvas stiffened with rabbit-skin glue.
 It worked well and should be more robust against damp and damage.

 Afterthoughts

-Elynor loved the headdress, but the cases ended up a little too high, so her coronet needed padding to sit properly.
-The challenges of making something remotely…
+Elyna loved the headdress, but the cases ended up a little too high, so her coronet needed padding to sit properly.
+The challenges of making something remotely… Now she is no longer wearing the coronet, it works well.